 On top of company profiles and data concerning the cellular IoT gateway market the report also contains updated profiles of ten cellular IoT module vendors with, again, data on the market in 2017, an overview of the market drivers and predictions on shipments and sales.
-While China played a key role in 2017 the new cellular IoT standards (3GPP standards) are poised to become key drivers Berg Insight states.
+While China played a key role in 2017 the new cellular IoT LPWAN standards (3GPP release 13) are poised to become key drivers, along with LTE Cat 1 Berg Insight states.
 A deeper dive.

 The cellular IoT module market is less fragmented than the gateway market Berg Insight points out and in its press/news section the research firm provides some more findings.

 According to Berg Insight global cellular IoT module shipments increased by 76 percent in 2017 to a new record level of 237 million.
 The main driver: exceptional volume growth in China.
 In the forecast period cellular IoT device shipments are expected to grow at a CAGR of 23.2 percent.
 By 2023 the market should thus reach about 1.1 billion shipped units.

 The growing role of the new 3GPP standards in the cellular IoT module market

 In this period the role of those 3GPP standards will be significant.
 One of those standards is NB-IoT which is being rolled out in several countries, with different approaches (e.g. Vodafone in the Czech Republic, Germany, Greece, Ireland, Italy, Australia, Netherlands, South Africa, Spain and Turkey, Orange in among others Belgium where the company finalized its LTE-M and NB-IoT coverage this year, AT&T in the US and Mexico, Deutsche Telekom in Germany, etc.).
 The other 3GPP standards that are expected to boost the cellular IoT device market are LTE–Cat 1 and Cat M.